joseria/JASwipeCell/README.md

 ```

 ##Example Project
 An example project is provided.
-It requires IOS8 and XCode 6.0 and can be run on device or simulator.
+It requires IOS7 and can be run on device or simulator.
 This will work for any device size.

 ##Creator
 Jose Alvarez